Closer to Found: Formation (2014–2015)

 Closer to Found was founded by lead vocalist Lawrence Leylekian during the early months of 2014 in Montreal QC, Canada.
 Having recently departed form his former band Of Atlantis, which he had joined after the band was already established, he sought to start his own project with which he would have complete creative freedom and control.
 Having previously recorded there, Lawrence quickly began working on what would later become Always Just As Lost at Bird Wazo studio.
-Throughout this process, Lawrence had been in contact with his good friend Zack (Zackari Bourgeois) to co-write lyrics and to potentially have an role in the band.
+Throughout this process, Lawrence had been in contact with his good friend Zack (Zackari Bourgeois) to co-write lyrics and to potentially have a role in the band.
 The two knew each other from a previous metalcore band which also included former members Tom Konidas and Steven Vac, as well as Brandon French who would stand in for the band's first three music videos.
 When Zack arrived at Bird Wazo studio for the first time to collaborate on lyrics, Lawrence had him sing for an impromptu audition to become the band's clean vocalist.
 Having completed the audition much to Lawrence's delight, the two were set to front the band as dual vocalists.